 All community pharmacies are assessed and given authorization to operate (accredited) prior to opening day.
-Additionally, a practice advisor will conduct a follow up assessment within three to six months after opening.
+Additionally, an operations advisor will conduct a follow up assessment within six months after opening.
 Read more about opening a pharmacy.

 A change in ownership (if an existing pharmacy is purchased by a new owner) is equivalent to opening a new pharmacy, and requires an assessment before opening day.
 Learn more about changes in ownership/purchasing a pharmacy.
 This is similar to assessments that occur at the time of a merger or amalgamation.